MikkoVihtakari/PlotSvalbard/README.md

 - [geosphere][geosphere]: Used to calculated shortest distances to land.
 - [dplyr][dplyr]: Used for advanced data manipulation.
 - [magrittr][magrittr]: Used for pipe operations in advanced data manipulation.
+- [gtable][gtable]: Used to modify ggplot2 default options.
+- [cowplot][cowplot]: Used to plot several ggplot2 objects into a grid and to extract a common legend.

 [ggplot2]: http://ggplot2.tidyverse.org/reference/
 [sp]: https://cran.r-project.org/web/packages/sp/index.html